stygiang/tankrc/README.md

 Address, frequency, RGB channel assignments, and blink behaviors are all editable from the serial wizard so you can match whatever wiring layout you prefer.

 ## Wi-Fi control panel
-_Note:_ To keep the core RC loop stable on low-power setups, the firmware ships with networking disabled (`TANKRC_ENABLE_NETWORK=0`).
+_Note:_ To keep the core RC loop stable on low-power setups, networking is disabled (`TANKRC_ENABLE_NETWORK=0`) by default.
 Flip it to `1` once you’re ready for Wi-Fi/web control.

-Once the ESP32 joins your Wi-Fi (or exposes its fallback `TankRC-Setup` access point), open `http://<device-ip>/` to launch the TankRC Control Hub.
-The web UI mirrors the serial wizard, adds live telemetry, a styled mock RC model, and manual overrides (hazard/lighting) without leaving your browser:
+When the ESP32 joins your Wi-Fi (or exposes its fallback `sharc` access point), point a browser to `http://<device-ip>/` to open the TankRC Control Hub.
+The refreshed interface now focuses on feature switches, diagnostics, and pin ownership:
-- Update Wi-Fi credentials, PCA9685 address/frequency, and feature toggles in one place.
+- Feature cards let you toggle lighting, sound, sensors, Wi-Fi, ultrasonic sensors, and tip-over handling without running `wizard features`.
-- Watch real-time steering/throttle/ultrasonic data animate the mock tank.
+- The dashboard surface-updates RC/Wi-Fi status, mode, and the same telemetry that previously animated the mock tank.
-- Trigger hazard flashers or force lighting states directly from the UI—useful when the radio is powered down.
-- Default AP credentials: **SSID** `TankRC-Setup`, **password** `tankrc123`.
-- Pull NTP time for accurate timestamps and download session logs (`/api/logs?format=csv`) for tuning or debugging.
-- Back up or restore the entire runtime configuration via the dashboard (JSON export/import) to clone settings across vehicles.
+- Pin assignment cards display every GPIO/PCF entry per board, grouped under master/slave tabs, with hints about the owner, type (PWM, UART, lighting, etc.), and whether the expander is allowed.
+Cards validate input and push changes directly via `/api/config`.
-- Telnet into the remote console (`telnet <ip> 2323`) to run the exact same serial commands over Wi-Fi (requires `TANKRC_ENABLE_NETWORK=1`).
+- Download session logs (`/api/logs?format=csv`), back up the runtime configuration (JSON export/import), or telnet into the remote console (`telnet <ip> 2323`) to replay serial commands over Wi-Fi.
+- Default fallback AP: **SSID** `sharc`, **password** `tankrc123`.

 Changes saved through the web interface persist via NVS and automatically reconfigure the firmware.